kumaran002/Bookstore/README.md

 # Bookstore
-I have done a java console based project
+I have done a java console based project.